w-lfpup/jackrabbit-js/test_guide.md

 ## Test Modules

-Test Modules are javascript `modules` that contain tests.
+Test Modules are javascript `modules` that export a value named tests.

 ### Export Tests